Zoox: Technology

-Zoox is creating an entirely new autonomous vehicle targeted at the robotaxi market.
+Zoox develops autonomous, battery-electric vehicles targeted at the robotaxi market.
 The company's approach is centered on the fact that a retrofitted vehicle is not optimized for autonomy.
-Zoox has applied the latest techniques in automotive, robotics and renewable energy to build a symmetrical, bi-directional battery-electric vehicle that solves for the unique challenges of autonomous mobility.
+Notable features of the company's vehicles include being symmetrical and bi-directional.

 The company has used retrofitted Toyota Highlanders with their self-driving system in final preparation for their commercial vehicle reveal in December 2020.
 As of July 2018 test driving was taking place in both San Francisco's Financial District and North Beach districts, as well as Las Vegas.